jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 is to add bass notes on the lower strings.

 As a small trick,
-melody notes on the 1st string can be duplicates on the 6th string to give the impression of a bass line.
+melody notes on the 1st string can be duplicated on the 6th string to give the impression of a bass line.
 This can be effective when done rarely, such as on the first beat of a phrase,